margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Lifetime ##
-There's a liftiem of love
+There's a liftime of love
 There's a lifetime of joy
 There's a lifetime measured by moments shared by you and me There's a lifetime of seasons changing while some things stay the same